PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-09 17:16:28
+Last updated: 2024-04-09 17:17:47
-Random Quote: Stella hated Star Wars!
-She lied to you.
-Search your feelings, Ted.
-You know it to be true! - Marshall Eriksen
+Random Quote: There's chaos in you.
+Embrace the chaos! - Arthur Harrow